bwcii/bwcii-blog/src/content/blog/apr-2024/life-update-20240402.md

 Hi All!

 Still here!
 Definitely had more recovery than I expected from my surgery, but I think April is the month I'll get back into studying.
+I haven't done much today, but I have made progress!
+Baby steps!

 I'll keep you all in the loop as I learn and build.
 Thanks for sticking with me if you're still here.